 \subsubsection{(Paths to) Knowledge Integration}

 We find that the integration of simulation results into machine learning is most often happens via the augmentation of training data.
-Another approach that also occurs frequently is the integration into the hypothesis set.
-Moreover, the integration into the probabilistic learning algorithm or the final hypothesis occurs as well.
+Other approaches that occur frequently are the integration into the hypothesis set or the final hypothesis.